 In Queensland, the building industry is regulated by the Queensland Building and Construction Commission Act 1991 (Qld) (the Act).
 The stated objectives of the Act are to regulate the building industry, provide remedies for defective work, to educate builders and consumers, and to regulate domestic and commercial building contracts (amongst other things).

 Schedule 1B of the Act sets out the legal requirements for domestic building contracts and requires that all residential building work with a value of $3,300 or over must be in writing.
 If the contractor fails to enter into a written contract, then the contractor commits an offence and may be fined and lose demerit points.

 In practice most contracts are in standard form, that may or may not be amended to suit the nuances of the project.
 Building contracts contain clauses setting out when each stage of the work should be completed, when practical completion should be achieved and the implications where there is a delay.

 This article deals with the implications of such a delay.

-A delay that affects the progress of work under a construction contract will be dealt with according to the cause of the delay.
-A mechanism for dealing with delay should be built into the building contract.
+Typically, a delay that affects the progress of work under a construction contract will be dealt with according to the cause or reason for the delay.
+A mechanism for dealing with delay should be included in every building contract.